Telerik-Verified-Plugins/WKWebView/README.md

 * Will hopefully cease to exist soon (when Apple releases a fixed WKWebView so Cordova can use it without the hacks I needed to apply).
 * As a matter of fact, [Apache is working on a similar plugin (which you can't use at the moment of writing)](https://github.com/apache/cordova-plugins/tree/master/wkwebview-engine) which I came across after releasing version 0.1.1.
 It targets Cordova 3.7.0 and up whereas this plugin is supported on 3.0.0 an up.
 * Your log will show some warnings but that's almost entirely down to the (otherwise excellent) embedded [CocoaHTTPServer](https://github.com/robbiehanson/CocoaHTTPServer).

+### TIPS

 * [Ionic](http://ionicframework.com/) tip: to prevent flashes of a black background, make sure you set `ion-nav-view`'s `background-color` to `transparent`.

+### BUGS / Caveats

-* Note that at the moment LocalStorage is NOT automatically transferred from the old webview to the new one.
+* Note that at the moment [LocalStorage is NOT automatically transferred from the old webview to the new one](#7).
+This is not an issue for new apps, but it is when you drop it into an existing one and store f.i. logins in localstorage.

 ## 2. Screenshot
 This image shows the [SocialSharing plugin](https://github.com/EddyVerbruggen/SocialSharing-PhoneGap-Plugin) in action while running [a performance test](https://www.scirra.com/demos/c2/particles/) in an iframe on my iPhone 6 (older devices show an even larger difference).